JTurcotti/swift-proposals/fearless-types.md

-# An Intro to Fearless Types
+# An Intro to Fearless Types in Swift

 * Authors: [Joshua Turcotti](https://github.com/JTurcotti)